 SEMO became an official office on January 1, 2008, and Andrea George was named its Director, reporting dually to the Executive Director of Environmental Health and Safety, Bob Wheaton, and the Assistant Vice Chancellor for Plant Operations, Mark Petty.
 Prior to SEMO’s official birth in 2008, Andrea had been unofficially working as the sustainability coordinator since 2006 or earlier, and a campus recycling coordinator was hired in Fall 2007.
 Bringing together sustainability and recycling efforts into one official organization in 2008 helped solidify and move forward all programs much better than before.

-The office has now grown to include five full-time positions: Director, Campus Waste and Recycling Coordinator, Environmental Management Systems Coordinator, Sustainability Outreach Coordinator, and Assistant Campus Recycling Coordinator.
+The office has now grown to include three full-time positions: Director, Environmental Management Systems Coordinator, and Sustainability Outreach Coordinator.